Nikon P7800 vs Sony A6400

 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the P7800 does not provide wifi capability.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the P7800 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the P7800 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the P7800 from Nikon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the P7800 and A6400 can be found, respectively, in the Nikon P7800 Manual (free pdf) or the online Sony A6400 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon P7800 or the Sony A6400 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.